alexej-schelle/Idr-Web-Spiders/README.md

 <p>

-With IDR for Crawlers, you gain :
+With IDR for Web Crawlers, you gain :

 - A realistic and unique search engine informal data model for your websites and applications.